boostorg/boost/more/getting_started/windows.rst

 Get Boost
 =========

 The easiest way to get a copy of Boost is to use an installer.
 The `Boost website version of this Getting Started guide`_ will have undated information on installers as they become available, or see `Boost downloads`_ or the installer_ provided by `BoostPro Computing`_.
 We especially recommend using an installer if you use Microsoft Visual Studio, because the installer can download and install precompiled library binaries, saving you the trouble of building them yourself.
-To complete this tutorial, you'll need to at least install the Boost.Regex_ binaries when given the option.
+To complete this tutorial, you'll need to at least install the Static Multithreaded variants of the Boost.Regex_ binaries when given the option.

 .. _`Boost website version of this Getting Started guide`:
        http://www.boost.org/doc/libs/1_36_0/more/getting_started/index.html